FortechRomania/js-team-showcase/how-we-work/performance/checklist.md

 ## Interactivity and Animations
 After optimizing the critical rendering path and the initial render, it's time to look at how the user interacts with your application.
 Using the following practices will help you maintain your rendering at 60fps:
 * Use [passive event listeners](https://developers.google.com/web/updates/2016/06/passive-event-listeners)
-* Use *opacity* and *transforms* to create css animations, avoiding unnecessary reflows.
+* Use *opacity* and *transforms* to create css animations, avoiding unnecessary reflows
 * Use [will-change](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change) when you know the element will be animated
 * Constantly check performance with the Chrome DevTools Audit tab.